Chris Kenny: Personal life

-He is a keen Australian rules football follower, having played at reserve grade level for SANFL clubs Norwood and West Adelaide.
+Kenny is a keen Australian rules football follower, having played at reserve grade level for SANFL clubs Norwood and West Adelaide.
 In 2014 he was appointed an official ambassador for AFL club Adelaide.

-Kenny is the cousin of political journalist Mark Kenny and Chris Kenny supported his sister Therese Kenny's unsuccessful campaign as the Liberal candidate for Torrens in the 2018 South Australian state election.
+Kenny is the cousin of political journalist Mark Kenny.
+His sister Therese Kenny ran unsuccessfully as the Liberal candidate for Torrens in the 2018 South Australian state election.